vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/working-with-site-editor.md

 excerpt: "Discover how Site Editor simplifies the customization of your Store Framework storefront."
 ---

-Site Editor works as a Content Management System (CMS) designed for stores developed with [Store Framework](https://developers.vtex.com/docs/guides/vtex-io-documentation-what-is-vtex-store-framework), reflecting the blocks defined in the [Store Theme](https://developers.vtex.com/docs/guides/vtex-io-documentation-store-theme) of the VTEX account.
+[Site Editor](https://help.vtex.com/tutorial/site-editor-overview) works as a Content Management System (CMS) designed for stores developed with [Store Framework](https://developers.vtex.com/docs/guides/vtex-io-documentation-what-is-vtex-store-framework), reflecting the blocks defined in the [Store Theme](https://developers.vtex.com/docs/guides/vtex-io-documentation-store-theme) of the VTEX account.

-Based on the source code, the Site Editor section on the VTEX Admin displays an editable version of the website's storefront, enabling non-technical users to manage content as desired and modifying components and their behavior through a friendly interface.
+Based on the source code, the Site Editor displays an editable version of the website's storefront, enabling non-technical users to manage content as desired and modifying components and their behavior through a friendly interface.

 In your VTEX Admin, go to **Storefront > Site Editor** to see the main available tools.